weiss/ejabberd/docker/README.md

 - `1883`: Used for MQTT
 - `4369-4399`: EPMD and Erlang connectivity, used for `ejabberdctl` and clustering

-## Volumes (REVISAR)
+## Volumes

 ejabberd produces two types of data: log files and database (Mnesia).
 This is the kind of data you probably want to store on a persistent or local drive (at least the database).

 Here are the volume you may want to map:

-- `/home/ejabberd/conf/`: Directory containing configuration and certificates
+- `/opt/ejabberd/conf/`: Directory containing configuration and certificates
-- `/home/ejabberd/database/`: Directory containing Mnesia database.
+- `/opt/ejabberd/database/`: Directory containing Mnesia database.
 You should back up or export the content of the directory to persistent storage (host storage, local storage, any storage plugin)
-- `/home/ejabberd/logs/`: Directory containing log files
+- `/opt/ejabberd/logs/`: Directory containing log files
-- `/home/ejabberd/upload/`: Directory containing uploaded files.
+- `/opt/ejabberd/upload/`: Directory containing uploaded files.
 This should also be backed up.

-All these files are owned by ejabberd user inside the container.
-Corresponding `UID:GID` is `9000:9000`.
-If you prefer bind mounts instead of docker volumes, then you need to map this to valid `UID:GID` on your host to get read/write access on mounted directories.
+All these files are owned by `ejabberd` user inside the container.

 It's possible to install additional ejabberd modules using Docker volumes, check [this comment](https://github.com/processone/docker-ejabberd/issues/81#issuecomment-1036115146)